 In section 6.0 above the 35 unordered Quaternion subalgebra triplets for Sedenion Algebra were enumerated with unordered triplets that actually indicated the oriented triplets produced by the Cayley-Dickson doubling process.
 Examining their oriented Octonion subalgebra candidates, they correspond to a conflict free set of proper oriented Octonion subalgebra candidates including the Octonion Algebra that builds the Sedenions in the doubling process using basis indexes 0-7, and proper orientations for all Octonion subalgebra candidates that include basis element index 8, the next in the sequence.
-All of the remaining seven Octonion subalgebra candidates are broken with either one or two intersection conflicts.
+All of the remaining seven Octonion subalgebra candidates are broken with one unique intersection conflict, and these seven conflicted triplets will be the seven Quaternion subalgebras of the Octonion Algebra doubled by the Cayley-Dickson doubling to produce the Sedenion Algebra representation.